May 20, 2026

 While Canva offers a robust free plan (thanks, Canva!), you might want to consider a paid Canva plan (Canva pro) for access to stock photos and thousands of additional templates while using Canva for freelance business initiatives.

-As of this publishing, It’s $12.99/month for up to five users or you can get the annual pro plan for $119/month for one user.
+As of this publishing (May 2026), it’s about $27month for Canva Pro for one user or you can get an annual pro plan for about $144/year for one user.
 You can even try Canva Pro for 30 days free to see if you like it.

 Discover more of the perfect apps for writers and freelancers to try.